 Where can I get support with my gambling?

 If you think you might have a problem with gambling, getting support can help you understand why you gamble.
 You can learn new strategies that help you to change your behaviour.
 You can also get financial counselling and help with any mental health issues if you need that.
 Support is available for your family, whānau and friends who have been affected by your gambling.

-Sometimes people are reluctant to talk to their doctor about their gambling as they don’t see it as a health issue, or because they feel shame or the stigma of having a problem with gambling.
-However, you can safely talk to your GP or another primary healthcare provider.
-They won’t judge you and they can work alongside you to make sure you get the support you need.
+Sometimes people are reluctant to talk to their doctor about their gambling as they don’t see it as a health issue, or because they feel shame, do not want to lose face or the stigma of having a problem with gambling.
+However, you can safely talk to your GP or another primary healthcare provider such as a counsellor or psychologist.
+Your GP can also refer you to a counsellor, psychologist, or psychiatrist for specialist assessment and help.

 What other steps can I take to manage my gambling?

 While getting help is strongly recommended, you can try the following steps to help you limit the harm your gambling causes you and your loved ones.

 - Limit the amount of money you spend gambling, for example, by taking only cash.

 - Telling the casino to bar you from going in there (self-prohibition).

 - Reduce the number of times and days that you gamble.

 - Don’t view gambling as a way of making money.